 Given all the great eco-friendly laundry detergent options available today, I just don’t see a good reason to keep using toxic, conventional laundry products at all.

-Rest assured that all of these eco-friendly laundry detergent brands are free from petrochemicals, formaldehyde, phosphates, 1,4 dioxane and optical brighteners.
+But of course you want a non-toxic detergent that actually works!
+Rest assured that all of these laundry detergents are both effective at cleaning, stain removal and brightening laundry, and are also free from harmful ingredients like petrochemicals, formaldehyde, phosphates, 1,4 dioxane and optical brighteners.

-Why I recommend Biokleen laundry detergent:
+Why I recommend Truly Free:

-Molly’s Suds
+Best Laundry Powder: Molly’s Suds

-Why I recommend Molly’s Suds laundry detergent:
+Why I recommend Molly’s Suds:

 - Laundry powder is made with only 5 earth-derived ingredients